RoshanGupta2175/Student-marks-Prediction/README.md

-📘 Student Marks Prediction – Machine Learning Project 📌 Overview
+📘 Student Marks Prediction using Machine Learning
+📌 Overview

-This project builds an end-to-end machine learning model to predict a student’s final exam score based on study hours, sleep duration, attendance, and previous performance.
-The goal is to understand how different factors influence academic results and to implement the full ML pipeline from data analysis to prediction.
+This project develops an end-to-end Machine Learning pipeline to predict a student’s final exam score based on key academic and lifestyle factors such as study time, sleep duration, attendance, and previous performance.

+The objective is to discover how these variables influence results and to transform raw data into accurate predictions.

 🎯 Problem Statement

-Given several attributes of a student, predict the final score.
+Given multiple attributes describing a student’s habits and academic history, predict the final exam marks.

-Since the output is numerical, this is a regression problem.
+Because the output is a continuous numeric value, the task is a regression problem.

 🧠 Skills Demonstrated

-Data loading and preprocessing
+✔ Data loading & preprocessing

-Exploratory Data Analysis (EDA)
+✔ Exploratory Data Analysis (EDA)

-Feature and target separation
+✔ Feature engineering

-Train-test splitting
+✔ Train–test splitting

-Model training using Linear Regression
+✔ Model training with Linear Regression

-Performance evaluation
+✔ Model performance evaluation

-Future prediction on new data
+✔ Making predictions on unseen data

 🛠️ Tech Stack